-As Election Day drags into Election Week, the waiting is the hardest part.
+As Election Day drags into Election Week, the waiting is the hardest part

 As much as Smith shudders to recall that fall of 2000, Brad Card, who was on the other side of the Florida recount, said the seemingly never-ending Bush-Gore faceoff “made me proud to be an American.”

-“We have a peaceful process where you can challenge votes, and you let the process work and then you have a winner,” he said.
+“We have a peaceful process where you can challenge votes, and you let the process work, and then you have a winner,” he said.
 “We’re an incredibly resilient country, and I was amazed how quickly we were able to move on from that bitter and divisive process.”

 Card, now a Washington lobbyist but then a Republican observer of vote recounts in Jacksonville and West Palm Beach, said he doesn’t mind waiting as long as it takes to get every vote counted this time.
 But he has enough PTSD from 2000 to argue that there should be some limits.